ietf-scitt/draft-birkholz-scitt-software-supply-chain-use-cases/draft-birkholz-scitt-software-use-cases.md

 ## Firmware Delivery to large set of constrained IoT Devices

-### Introduction

-Firmware is ubiquitous in IoT devices (e.g., appliances, televisions, smart LED bulbs, HVAC, automobiles), runs at the highest privilege level possible, and is often the bedrock on which the security story of the devices it powers.

-Firmware is powerful.
-It runs in the highest privilege level possible and is often the bedrock on which the security story of the devices it powers.

 ### Personal Health Monitoring Systems

+Firmware is a critical component for successful execution of any constrained IoT device.
+It is often the bedrock on which the security story of the devices it powers.

 Personal health monitoring devices, i.e., eHealth devices, are generally battery driven and offer health telemetry monitoring, such as temperature, blood pressure, and pulse rate.
 These devices typically connect to the Internet through an intermediary base station using wireless technologies.
 Through this connection, the telemetry data and analytics transfer, and devices receive firmware updates when published by the vendor.
 The public network, open distribution system, and firmware update process create several security challenges.

 Today, the best-in-class firmware vendors who supply the firmware also provide an update framework, which verifies the integrity and authenticity of firmware updates before allowing installation.

-#### Firmware Delivery Problem Summary

-Even with a robust firmware update system, the following problems remain as given below:
+The various stake holders of a firmware update system wants to ascertain:

 * How does the client applying the firmware update on the system know that the received firmware is not faulty or malicious?